-The Group ensures that the cash collection is made at time of sales delivery and from its financing activities, including deposits with banks and financial institutions.
+The Group ensures that the cash collection is made on time from its counterparties, including deposits with banks and financial institutions.
 Credit limits are established for all customers based on internal rating criteria.
 Outstanding trade receivables are regularly monitored and any credit concerns highlighted to senior management.